-The Aperture Photography Group (APG) was established in 2016 and is based in Little Brington in Northamptonshire.
-It was set up with the aim of creating an environment in which photographers of all levels of experience could come together and learn, improve and share their interest in photography.
+The Aperture Photography Group (APG) was formed in 2016 with aim of providing a non-competitive environment where photographers could come together to learn, improve and share their interest in photography.

-As a member, all we can ask of you is to get involved.
-It doesn’t matter whether you are a complete beginner or more experienced - take part.
+It doesn’t matter whether you are a complete beginner or more experienced, we want you to get involved in what we do.
 For beginners, we want you to ask questions, because it’s the only way to learn.
 If you are more experienced, we ask you to share your learning and help those who have only just started out on their photographic journey.

 The APG meetings are held every two weeks, on a Thursday evening in The Saracen’s Head pub in Little Brington (Main St, Little Brington, Northampton NN7 4HS).
 Meetings start at 8pm and usually last two hours.